Sustainable Development in Zambian Housing Sector

 It’s the perennial problem: How do people on the lower rung of the socio-economic pyramid gain entry into the housing market with the ability to build and own their own homes with repayment terms that don’t cripple their every move?
-Mostly, to get out of the trap of high rentals in favour of paying for an asset that offers leverage and infinitely more long-term security.
+How do they get out of the trap of high rentals in favour of paying for an asset that offers leverage and infinitely more long-term security?

 What was needed was an effective plan to bring together various players for mutual benefit.
 Lafarge, a world leader in building materials, has done just this, initiating a partnership that strategically and sustainably addresses the problem in one fell swoop.